noa/iur/README.md

 splits, each divided into queries and targets.

 * [Raw comment IDs](https://cs.jhu.edu/~noa/data/reddit.tar.gz).
-We provide a script to download and prepare the data into the TFRecord format in `data/reddit/download_and_prepare.sh`.
+We provide a script to download, preprocdses, and store the same data the TFRecord format in `data/reddit/download_and_prepare.sh`.

+**Note**: To run the script above, you will need some additional packages, namely `sentencepiece==0.1.82`, `pandas==0.25.2`, and a recent version of the Google Cloud Python API to download data from BigQuery.
+You will also need to export the environment variables listed at the top of the script.
+We secure Reddit data from BigQuery, which is considerably faster than using the Reddit API directly.

 # Preparing New Data from Scratch

-The simplest way to start is to adapt the process laid out in `data/reddit/download_and_prepare.sh` for Reddit to your data source.
+The simplest way to start is to adapt the process laid out in the script `data/reddit/download_and_prepare.sh` mentioned above to your data source.
 The remainder of this section describes what that would entail.

-**Note**: To run the script above, you will need some additional packages, namely `sentencepiece==0.1.82`, `pandas==0.25.2`, and a recent version of the Google Cloud Python API to download data from BigQuery.
-You will also need to export the environment variables listed at the top of the script.

 First you'll want to assemble all the data you plan to use to train and evaluate the model.
 This would typically include dozens of short